pivotal/docs-tap/install.md

 See [Installing the Tanzu CLI](install-tanzu-cli.md).

-## <a id='add-tap-package-repo'></a> Relocate images to a Registry
+## <a id='add-tap-package-repo'></a> Relocate images to a registry

-VMware recommends relocating the images to your registry from Tanzu Network registry before attempting installation.
+VMware recommends relocating the images to your registry from VMware Tanzu Network registry before attempting installation.
-The supported conatiner registries are Harbor, Azure Container Registry, Google Container Registry, Quay.io.
+The supported container registries are Harbor, Azure Container Registry, Google Container Registry, and Quay.io.
-Please refer to corresponding documentation on how to setup above listed registries.
+Refer to the documentation for a registry to learn how to set it up.

-This procedure relocates images from the Tanzu Network registry to your registry:
+This procedure relocates images from the VMware Tanzu Network registry to your registry:

 1. Log in to your image registry:

     ```
     docker login MY-REGISTRY
     ```

     Where `MY-REGISTRY` is your own container registry.

-2. Log in to the Tanzu Network registry with your Tanzu Network credentials:
+1. Log in to the VMware Tanzu Network registry with your VMware Tanzu Network credentials:

     ```
     docker login registry.tanzu.vmware.com
     ```

-3. Set up environment variables for use during the installation by running:
+1. Set up environment variables for use during the installation by running:

     ```
     export INSTALL_REGISTRY_USERNAME=MY-REGISTRY-USER